whiteand/protos-ts/README.md

 What are the results of it?
 It is not easily tree-shakable.

-Most commonly the case that some messages in your project are "encode" only and some of the are "decode" only.
+Usually the case is that some messages in your project are "encode" only and some of the are "decode" only.
 But since they are highly coupled - you must load both encoding and decoding functions.
 This tool for each message creates separated folder with each necessary function placed in it's own place.

 ## Usage